-Non-domestic Buildings & Industry Use relationships with schools and leisure centres to support them with access to finance for retrofit and provide Research and list out all the different options schools and leisure centres have in regards to funding for retrofitting and EV charging installations.
+Non-domestic Buildings & Industry finance for retrofit and Research and list out all the different options schools and leisure centres have in regards to funding for retrofitting and EV charging installations.
 Where funding gaps exist, the council should consider offering funding options to fill these gaps.
 Ensure vulnerable populations and equity is considered when prioritising schools of high need.
 Carbon Neutral Team Officer time for engagement.
 Council could fund feasibility studies and provide match funding.
-Non-domestic Buildings & Industry 3 knowledge and build collaboration opportunities.
-Engaging the network will need to be achieved in a way that includes different communities including vulnerable populations.
-Officer time required for engagement but network already set up.
+Non-domestic Buildings & Industry 3 to share knowledge and build collaboration opportunities.
+Explore Engaging the network will need to be achieved in a way that includes different communities including vulnerable populations.
+Carbon Neutral Team Officer time required for engagement but network already set up.
 Could explore feasibility studies.
-Non-domestic Buildings & Industry •••••• Identify community groups and charities across the borough.
+Non-domestic Buildings & Industry Support community groups and charities to decarbonise their buildings and activities.
+Identify community groups and charities across the borough.
 Prioritise inefficient buildings (could use EPC or DEC data).
 Communities Team Officer time require to engage and manage.
 Direct funding or community grants could be offered.

 Non-domestic Buildings & Industry 46% of heating systems are electric, with the remaining 54% being supplied by non-electric systems.
 Engage with large public sector bodies and wider public sector partners, such as the police, to find synergies.
 Work collaboratively with, and support, NHS Trusts in working towards their net zero ambition through e.g. Heat Networks and joint procurement Use existing relationships with NHS Trusts in Cheshire East.
 External specialists may be required to map out heat networks across the borough.
 Carbon Neutral Team Initially, officer time needed for engagement.
 Transport 25% reduction in the average number of passenger miles travelled per person.
 5% reduction in the share of miles driven on roads.
-Share of passenger miles increases 5% through active and public Planning supports net zero ambitions by prioritising low carbon transport options 2 services and public transport and active travel This action needs to take account of the various groups in Cheshire East, to make sure neighbourhoods are accessible for all.
-Planning Resource already allocated for local plan update.
+Share of passenger miles increases 5% through active and 2 good access to services groups in Cheshire East, to make sure neighbourhoods Planning Resource already allocated for local plan update.
 Specialist advice may be needed for energy planning and requirements for renewables.

-Transport transport.
+Transport public transport.
 89% of private vehicles are EV (electric vehicle) or HEV (hybrid electric vehicle).
 Enable and support schools to reduce their emissions Work with schools and academies in the borough to encourage active travel, set up walking buses and provide cycle workshops.
 Developing guidance to encourage active travel will need to take into consideration all the needs from different groups to make sure they are supported (e.g. provide reduced/subsidised services).
 Carbon Neutral Team Officer time to engage with schools and develop guidance which schools can follow.
-Transport Explore the possibility of restrictions on idling through anti idling campaigns, introduce parking zones and road closures near schools during peak hours.
-The first step is to prioritise schools where traffic is a concern or where most children are driven to school.
+Transport 2 through anti idling campaigns, introduce The first step is to prioritise schools where traffic is a concern or where most children are driven to school.
 Consultation will be required with schools and other local stakeholders on the impact of such restrictions.
 Transport & Highways Officer time required for review possible interventions.
 Resource required for consultation on proposed changes and enforcement.

-Transport Engage with schools to identify opportunities for new or extended school bus routes.
-Map out the current school bus routes for schools to provide the most recent context.
+Transport Engage with schools to identify opportunities for new or extended Map out the current school bus routes for schools to provide the most recent context.
 This document can then identify areas for new or extended routes, alongside consulting with schools to understand if there are any hotspots that need to be addressed (e.g. a cluster of areas which would benefit from a bus route).
 An additional action on bus services is considered below and should be considered in line with this action.
-Transport & Highways Officer time to engage with schools across the borough and develop plans for new or extended bus routes. ----------- -- -- -- -- ------------------------- --
+Transport & Highways Officer time to engage with schools across the borough and develop plans for new or extended bus routes. ----------- -- -- --- -- ------------------------- --